GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Schrödinger_Cathouse.md

 In the Forest of the Night, the Science Fiction Poroblems of the "Dark Forest" admiration societies and fandoms.  https://youtu.be/M1pmEy6oNvc?t=92

 Did you climb onto an ice bed with northern lights, Carol and Helen?
 Is there no escape, better run run run, He Who John 1:1 ordered the sins of men over women...
-He, his Face, his Mask is an equation, that the cathouse says is inverted! https://thesethingsinside.wordpress.com/2013/04/18/joseph-campbell-says-religious-literalism-sets-satan-in-the-seat-of-god/
+He, His Face, His [Masks], Bouty on His Face, (https://www.goodreads.com/en/book/show/168402.The_Masks_of_God_Volume_3), ***H***is ([hisss SciFi](https://www.youtube.com/watch?v=XDeYJLtYjkY) Eve's) pussy [bites](https://www.theguardian.com/us-news/2016/oct/10/donald-trump-pussy-grabs-back-meme-women-twitter) back...
+Capital **H**e pronouns is an equation, that the cathouse says is inverted! https://thesethingsinside.wordpress.com/2013/04/18/joseph-campbell-says-religious-literalism-sets-satan-in-the-seat-of-god/

 Clock everything you seee, on-screen timers, at the Zero Hour of Minute 22 of Kepler-22 Episode One...